IndustrialCodeGuy/windows-wnf-registry-bloat-toolkit/Docs/findings.md

 Those comparisons established that the primary server was an extreme outlier, but they did not identify the cause.
 Subsequent controlled testing on a reproducible RDS host tied new target-family creation to redirected-printer setup and the `DsmSvc` / `DeviceSetupManager.dll` WNF-creation path described above.

 The comparison hosts still demonstrate why a universal threshold is inappropriate.
-One host currently does not reproduce the per-login accumulation despite similar printer-redirection testing, and the reason for that difference remains unresolved.
+The current evidence suggests the important difference may be whether existing redirected-device/WNF registration state is reused or recreated, but the stable identity and exact decision path remain unresolved.

 ## Historical Microsoft precedent